Philip Meyer Journalism Award FAQ

 What actions would result in a disqualification?

 Judges may disqualify any entry with an incomplete questionnaire.
 Work that included a significant role by an IRE contest judge may not be entered.
-Entries disregarding the rules will be subject to disqualification, such as not mailing hard copies of your video or audio.
+Entries disregarding the rules will be subject to disqualification, such as not mailing hard copies of your video or audio or entering with an expired membership.
+Refunds are not issued to disqualified entries.

 We accept entries in all languages, but require English translation for each entry.